PySimpleSQL/pysimplesql/README.md

 We will break each of these down below to give you a better understanding of how each of these features works.
 ## Convenience Functions
-There are currently only a few convenience functions to aid in quikly creating PySimpleGUI™ layout code Database.set_text_size(width,height) - Sets the PySimpleGUI™ text size for subsequent calls to Database.record().
+There are currently only a few convenience functions to aid in quickly creating PySimpleGUI™ layout code Database.set_text_size(width,height) - Sets the PySimpleGUI™ text size for subsequent calls to Database.record().
 Defaults to (15,1) otherwise.

 Database.set_control_size(width, height) - Sets the PySImpleGUI™ control size for subsequent calls to Database.record().
 Defaults to (30,1) otherwise.

-Database.record(table, field,control_type=None,size=None,text_label=None)- This is a convenience function for creating a PySimpleGUI™ text control and a PySimpleGUI™ Input control inline for purposes of displaying a record from the database.
-This function also creates the naming convention (table.field) in the control's key parameter that **pysimplesql** uses for advanced automatic functionality.
+Database.record(table, field,control_type=None,size=None,text_label=None)- This is a convenience function for creating a PySimpleGUI™ text element and a PySimpleGUI™ Input element inline for purposes of displaying a record from the database.
+This function also creates the naming convention (table.column) in the control's key parameter that **pysimplesql** uses for advanced automatic functionality.
 The optional control_type parameter allows you to bind control types other than Input to a database field.
 Checkboxes, listboxes and other controls entered here will override the default Input control.
 The size parameter will override the default control size that was set with Database.set_control_size().
-Lastly, the text_label parameter will previx a text field before the control.
+Lastly, the text_label parameter will prefix a text field before the control.

 Database.actions()-